Camber Sands Beach

 Finally, after fresh banana milkshakes and wonderful homemade crêpes at The Apothecary coffee house on the High Street, we headed to the wonderful Rye Art Gallery a few doors down.
 The light, airy gallery space was created from two – now interlinked – domestic residences on two separate Rye streets, each bequeathed by former artist residents of the town.
 Despite the quirky, expansive layout, the space retains a ‘friendly, human scale’ very much conducive to viewing the carefully curated selection of contemporary local art, sculpture and ceramics.
 Amongst artworks for sale, Robert Greenhalf’s striking block prints and paintings of local landscapes and birds caught my eye (main picture and bottom right) – as did the wonderful linoprints by Annie Soudain (top right) with their mesmeric colours and clever use of light and shade.
 The gallery also has an impressive permanent collection on revolving display, including many works by artists of national and international importance as well as regional favourites.
 The breadth of artworks available to buy make it an interiors shopping trip must see.
 The gallery publishes a bi-annual programme of supporting events, exhibitions and courses, often in conjunction with other local art organisations and foundations, so check out the website or ring ahead before you visit.

-At this point we headed for home, the kids weary from bracing, fresh air, sensory overload and a sugar rush abating into utter exhaustion.
+At this point we headed for home, the kids weary from the bracing, fresh air of Camber Sands beach, sensory overload and a sugar rush abating into utter exhaustion.
 Had we been ‘à deux’ though, we might have booked a room at centrally-located style stalwart and ever-lively The George in Rye , perhaps dining later at The Ship Inn down by the quayside or The Landgate Bistro on Landgate for delicious, locally sourced eats.
 On which note Rye Bay Scallop Week starts today and runs until the 3rd of March.
 Rye’s many restaurants will be showcasing a wide variety of inventive and delicious and scallop dishes as well as cookery courses, live demonstrations and tasting events – check out the website for further helpful information about where to go, what to do and where to stay and eat.
 Some other useful websites for researching what the area has to offer are the Rye Sussex online guide, the Visit Rye Bay website, Visit 1066 Country and the Come To Rye website, the latter of which is in fact an accommodation website for booking a charming, holiday cottage but with a wealth of additional visitor information.